apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

     | RunInference(configuration)))
 ```

-To import models, you need to wrap them around a `ModelHandler object`.
-Add one or more of the following lines of code, depending on the framework and type of data structure that holds the data:
+To import models, you need to wrap them around a `ModelHandler` object.
+Add one or more of the following lines of code, depending on the framework and type of data structure that contains the inputs:

 ```
 from apache_beam.ml.inference.pytorch_inference import SklearnModelHandlerNumpy